hostinger/fireactions/README.md

 <...>
 runs-on:
 - self-hosted
-- actions-group1-2cpu-4gb-ubuntu-22.04
+- actions-<GROUP>-<FLAVOR>
 ```

 Job labels identify the type of virtual machine to create for the Job.
-Label must begin with prefix `actions-` and must be followed by the provisioner name, number of vCPUs, amount of RAM and the operating system.
+Label must begin with prefix `actions-` and must be followed by the group and flavor name.
+If the flavor name is not specified, the default configured flavor will be used.

 The label format is based on the following template:

-`<PREFIX>-<GROUP>-<VCPUs>cpu-<RAM>gb-<OS>-<KERNEL-VERSION>`

-Examples:

-- `actions-group1-2vcpu-4gb-ubuntu22.04-5.10`
-- `actions-group1-4vcpu-8gb-ubuntu20.04-4.14`
-- `actions-group1-4vcpu-8gb`

-In the above examples, the virtual machine will have 2 vCPUs, 4GB of RAM and will run Ubuntu 22.04 or Ubuntu 20.04 with Linux kernel 5.10 or 4.14 respectively.

-In case of an invalid label, the virtual machine will not be created and the job will be skipped.
+`<PREFIX>-<GROUP>-<FLAVOR>`

+Flavors are defined in the `flavors` section of the [configuration](./docs/configuration.md) file.
+The default flavor can be specified in the `default-flavor` option.

 ## Roadmap